AndreasKl/reactive-spring-session-vertx/readme.md

 Runs on JDK 11, 12 and JDK 13, if there is a need a JDK 8 version would be possible.

 ### On MySQL
-The MySQL flavour is currently work in progress.
-GCP supports only MySQL 5.7 (GA October 21, 2015), therefore support for simple features like UUID, CTEs is missing.

-I'm working on mitigating those issues, without sacrificing the postgres performance.
+The MySQL flavour is currently work in progress, compatible with MySQL 5.7+.
+It is fully working but not battle tested on production like the postgres flavour.

-**So don't use reactive-spring-session-mysql for production environments, use the battle tested reactive-spring-session-postgres.**

 ## How to use
 A demo project is located under `/webflux-demo-application` written in Kotlin.